在 JVM 平台中用 JUnit 测试代码——教程

 build.gradle(.kts)

-file and add the following dependency to the Gradle configuration.
-This dependency will allow you to work withkotlin.test
+dependency is present.
+This dependency allows you to work withkotlin.test

 andJUnit